alex3robertson-psycdalex/Alex-D-Cypher/README.md

 poly the talent

-mono the marriage
+and mono the marriage

-petting the horse
+im petting the horse

-and burning the carriage
+and im burning the carriage

-carting the course
+im carting the course

-quantum the force
+and with quantum the force

-gravity 2 brained
+gravities 2 brained

+i pier off the shores

 white hole the membrane

-into the single and out through the anti
+fall into the single

+and out through the anti

-upping the flow state
+without a slight tingle

 no limit for ante